 - Have a yearly physical examination including a blood pressure check.

 - Have blood tests for kidney function (BUN and creatinine) and salt levels at the first long-term follow-up visit.

 - Contact a health care provider immediately if you have symptoms of a urinary tract infection.
-Symptoms may include burning while urinating, urinating more than usual, and feeling an urgent need to urinate.
+Symptoms may include pain or burning while urinating, urinating more than usual, and feeling an urgent need to urinate.